MarkFern/VBA-Docs/Language/Glossary/vbe-glossary.md

 ## class

 The formal definition of an object.
 The class acts as the template from which an instance of an object is created at run time.
 The class defines the properties of the object and the methods used to control the object's behavior.
+VBA classes that have the same form as [_interfaces_](#interface), can sometimes also be called _interfaces_.

 ## class module

-A module that contains the definition of a class, including its property and method definitions.
+A module that contains the definition of a [class](#class) or [interface](#interface), including its property and method definitions.

 ## code module